makrai/notes/shwartz2004-unsup-commonsense-qa-selftalk.md

       (“birds cannot fly”; Kassner and Schütze, 2019)
     * excel in predicting the semantic category of a missing word, but might predict the wrong instance in that category (e.g., depending on the phrasing, BERT sometimes predicts red as the color of a dove)
   * limited reasoning capabilities: it is unclear that LMs are capable of performing multiple reasoning steps involving implicit knowledge
-* To increase the coverage of high-precision world knowledge and facilitate multi-hop reasoning by making intermediate reasoning steps explicit, prior work incorporated
+* To increase the coverage of high-precision world knowledge and facilitate multi-hop reasoning by making intermed  reasoning steps explicit, prior work incorporated
   * KBs (e.g. ConceptNet; Speer and Havasi, 2012) and
   * knowledge-informed models (Xia+ 2019; Bosselut and Choi, 2019; Chen+ 2019)
+* we
-* we study pre-trained LMs as an alternative to external KBs in providing knowledge to commonsense question answering tasks.
-We propose
+  * study pre-trained LMs as an alternative to external KBs in providing knowledge to commonsense question answering tasks
   * an unsupervised model that uses an LM as the answer scorer, and
-  * a (possibly different) LM as a knowledge source.
-We formulate the
+  * a (possibly different) LM as a knowledge source
-  * process of obtaining relevant knowledge as a self-talk, inquirybased
+  * process of obtaining relevant knowledge as a self-talk, inquiry-based
 * steps:
-  * generating natural-language “clarification questions” conditioned on context
+  * generate natural-language “clarification questions” conditioned on context
-  * generating their corresponding answers (“clarifications”), and
+  * generate their corresponding answers (“clarifications”), and
-  * incorporating the clarifications as additional context
+  * incorporate the clarifications as additional context
-* no additional supervision.
-Yet, we show that
+* no additional supervision
 * on 4 out of 6 tasks it substantially improves upon a zero-shot baseline that relies on LM score alone and
-* performs on par, and sometimes better than, models that use external knowl scr
+* on par, and sometimes better than, models that use external knowledge source
-* even among the clarifications that helped the prediction, humans perceived many as unhelpful or even incorrect, demonstrating that LM-based models often solve problems correctly for seemingly incorrect reasons.
-Our results call for future research on robust and correct knowledge integration to LM-based QA
+* even among the clarifications that helped the prediction, humans perceived many as unhelpful or even incorrect, demonstrating that LM-based models often solve problems correctly for seemingly incorrect reason

 ## 5.1 Useful Clarifications

-We define a clarification as useful if
+* We define a clarification as useful if
   * it is the clarification with the best LM score in its instance (i.e., the clarification used in practice); and
   * the instance was incorrectly predicted by the zero-shot baseline but correctly predicted by the self-talk model
-* mwthod
+* method
   * we sampled up to 50 useful clarifications for each combination of task and knowledge source, using the best performing LM (See Table 3 in the appendix for examples)
   * We showed crowd-sourcing workers an instance along with a clarif Q & A and asked them:
+    * whether the
-    * whether the question is grammatical, not entirely grammatical but understandable, or completely not understandable; and if the answer was anything but “completely not understandable”,
+      * question is grammatical, not entirely grammatical but understandable, or completely not understandable; and if the
+      * answer was anything but “completely not understandable”,
-    * whether the question is relevant, i.e.  on topic with the instance.
-We asked the same questions about the answer, in addition to:
+    * whether the question is relevant, i.e. on topic with the instance
+    * the same questions about the answer
     * whether the answer is factually correct or likely true; and
     * whether the answer adds helpful information to solve the instance
 * Fleiss Kappa κ = 0.43 (Landis and Koch, 1977)
 * across tasks and resources, most clarifications are grammatical or at least understandable
-  * Among the clarifications considered grammatical or understandable, the right
+  * Among the clarifications considered grammatical or understandable
-  * Most clarifications were considered relevant to the context and correct, but only 40% on average were considered helpful.
-Considering that
+  * Most clarifications were considered relevant to the context and correct, but only 40% on average were considered helpful
-  * these are all clarifications that indeed helped the model, this is an
+  * these are all clarifications that indeed helped the model
   * not completely unexpected finding: the model utilizes knowledge that humans wouldn’t consider as helpful
 * Breaking down by knowledge source, the ratio of clarifications
   * XLNet performs worse on all measures
   * ConceptNet’s clarifications are often judged as irrelevant likely because
     * limited to a very specific type of clarification (the relationship between a pair of terms)
-  * It’s not too surprising that clarifications generated by LMs were sometimes judged as factually incorrect.
-We also note that
+  * It’s not too surprising that clarifications generated by LMs were sometimes judged as factually incorrect
   * COMeT generated factually correct clarifications for Social IQa (which is based on ATOMIC, on which COMeT was trained), and
   * ConceptNet generated factually correct clarifications for Common-SenseQA (which is based on ConceptNet)
   * pre-trained LMs do particularly well in definitions